When people turn to yoga, they are looking to gain something positive in their life. So, gaining an injury doesn’t belong to this part.

 How to know when you’ve overstretched?
 Well, if you feel a lot of pain, not just a little nagging one, you’ve gone too far.
-Yoga is about stretching yes, so a slight pull in the muscle is alright.
+Yoga is about stretching your muscles, so a slight pull is alright.

 #3 Following The Example Of Others

 One thing you should never ever do, not in any sports, is following the example of the other.
 If you feel you are not ready to go deeper, if deep down in your guts you know that a certain pose goes too deep for you, DON’T DO IT.

 Even if your teacher tells you that she feels the space to go a bit deeper.
 You can just say no.

 Especially in yoga, you are invited to take the road inwards, rather than looking at others and being competitive.
 Stick to your own intuition and your body will be grateful!